ZooLSmith/LCARSKeyboard/README.md

 All WAV files inside each sound folder are loaded and randomly played.
 Feel free to add, remove or replace them.
 If there is none, it'll use the default folder's sounds.

+# Disabling/Enabling

+Type LCARS then hit BACKSPACE to toggle sounds.

 # Requirements

 Requirements are in requirements.txt